NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRF (cross-site request forgery) token.md

 - the web server generates an unique random token and sends it to the web client (i)
 - when the web client submit a request, the CSRF token is included
 - the server must verify that the user token matches the one that it has generated.
 This proves that the request was made by the user and not by an attacker
 - the CSRF token, if randomly generated, cannot be guessed by an attacker.
-Furthermore, an attacker cannot access this token saved in the user session because browsers block the attempt to access a cookie from another domain (*same-origin policy*)
+Furthermore, an attacker cannot access this token saved in the user session because browsers block the attempt to access a cookie from another domain (see [[SOP (Same-Origin Policy)]])

 **(i) How is the token sent to the client?**
 - if the client is generated server-side (PHP, Laravel), the token is embedded directly into a form